-This project would be undertaken in the summer of 2018 if approved by the City Council.
-We are conducting an informational meeting on October 4th to review the project and answer questions.
+This project would be undertaken in the summer of 2019 if approved by the City Council.
+We are conducting an informational meeting on November 7th to review the project and answer questions.

 The Street Reconstruction Program emphasizes rebuilding existing roads that are at the end of their useful life, expensive to maintain and are not providing good service.
-Through 2017, over 75 miles (about 88%) of our streets have been improved, including construction of new bituminous pavements with concrete curb and gutter.
-When streets are reconstructed, other City-owned infrastructure facilities (watermains, sanitary sewers, storm sewers and stormwater treatment facilities) are also examined and improved as necessary.
+Through 2018, over 77 miles (about 91%) of our streets have been improved, including construction of new bituminous pavements with concrete curb and gutter.
+When streets are reconstructed, other City-owned infrastructure facilities (alleys, watermains, sanitary sewers, storm sewers and stormwater treatment facilities) are also examined and improved as necessary.
 Private utilities in the street right-of-way are also reviewed by the appropriate companies (electric, gas, telephone and cable TV) for maintenance activities which can be coordinated with a street reconstruction project.